VishnuSanal/GeethLe/README.md

 # GeethLe (गीत ले) - Search for Songs from **Anywhere**!

-> :warning: This project stopped working due to the latest changes to the Spotify API switching to a paid-only model.
+> :warning: some features stopped working due to the latest changes to the Spotify API switching to a paid-only model.
 Working on figuring out a fix - but might take a bit of time! more details on <a href=https://github.com/VishnuSanal/GeethLe/issues/2>this issue</a>

 ### What?